Local Governing Body

 North Somerset provides training in all aspects of governors’ responsibilities and we take full advantage of that, in order to be as effective as possible.

-We have recently changed the way we govern the school in line with government guidelines, the new structure can be seen in the Instrument of Governance below.
+We have recently changed the way we govern the school in line with the Clevedon Learning Trust (CLT) guidelines, the new structure can be seen in the Terms of Reference and Scheme of Delegation.